atmos-python/atmos/README.rst

 Dependencies
 ============

-This module is tested to work only with Python 2.7 on Unix, but support is given for Python 3.x and all platforms.
+This module is tested to work with Python versions 2.6, 2.7, 3.3, and 3.4 on Unix.
+Support is given for all platforms.
 If there are bugs on your particular version of Python, please submit it to the `GitHub issue tracker`_.

 Package dependencies: